 Nitrate Advisory Nitrate can result from the presence of fertilizer.
-Nitrate in drinking water at levels above 45 milligrams per liter is a health risk for infants of less than six months of age.
+Nitrate in drinking water at levels above 10 milligrams per liter is a health risk for infants of less than six months of age.
 Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
-Nitrate levels above 45 mg/L may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with certain specific enzyme deficiencies.
+Nitrate levels above 10 mg/L may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with certain specific enzyme deficiencies.
 If you are caring for an infant, or you are pregnant, you should ask advice from your health care provider.
-The level of nitrate in water provided by Suburban was well below 45 milligrams per liter.
-The average nitrate concentration in water delivered to customers was 8 milligrams per liter and was never above 33 milligrams per liter.
+The level of nitrate in water provided by Suburban was well 10 milligrams per liter at all times in 2015.

-Arsenic Advisory Water purchased from the CIC exceeded the arsenic MCL during a brief period in 2014.
-The average level throughout the year was less than the MCL.
+Arsenic Advisory Water purchased from CIC exceeded one-half the arsenic MCL during a brief period in 2015.
 The transient increase in arsenic was due to drought conditions in the San Gabriel River watershed source water reservoir.
-Upon discovery of the elevated arsenic, CIC immediately discontinued use of this source.
 The arsenic standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
 The USEPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.

-Chloramines Suburban purchases supplemental imported water for its San Jose Hills Service Area from the MWDSC.
-Chlorine and ammonia are combined at the MWDSC treatment facilities to produce chloramines.
+Chloramines Suburban purchases supplemental imported water for its San Jose Hills Service Area from the MWDSC and CIC.
+Chlorine and ammonia are combined at the MWDSC and CIC treatment facilities to produce chloramines.
 Chloramines are added to the water for public health protection because they prevent regrowth of bacteria in the distribution system pipes and also reduce the formation of certain chemicals that are regulated in drinking water.
 All of Suburban's water has some form of chlorine disinfectant residual at all times.